MarkEdmondson1234/googleCloudRunner/README.md

 ## Ambition

-Point your R code at a function, that automatically deploys and runs it in the cloud via an API endpoint.
+Point your R code at a function, that automatically deploys and runs it in the cloud via an API endpoint...

 ## Usage